 Even better, each garden has about ten plots for plants, and there are multiple estates available (3 or 4), so you can easily make 80 pure paralysis potions each time you run the circuit.

 This add-on makes alchemy in general absurdly effective.
 You can effortlessly make your own health potions, boost potions, and deadly poisons instead of having to wander the countryside for rare ingredients.
 You only need to buy and/or find one sample of the ingredient you need, plant it, then watch it grow.
 One will make 4, then you plant those 4, giving you five total regenerating ingredient sources, giving 20 ingredients each.
 You still have to hunt for insects, fish, nirnroots, creature parts, etc, but this takes 99% out of the previous hard work that went into alchemy use.

 Turns out there was a reason to save all those brooms.
-In the mages college at Winterhold, The Atronach forge allows you to craft several items.
-With a broom, Void Salts, an unfilled soul gem greater level or higher, and an orichalum ingot or ore fragment, you can craft a Staff of Storm Atronach.
-In addition to being a very powerful staff, it also sells very, very well, the staff selling much better than it's ingredients do.
+In the mages college at Winterhold, the Atronach Forge allows you to craft several items.
+With a broom, Void Salts, an unfilled soul gem greater level or higher, and an orichalcum ingot or ore fragment, you can craft a Staff of Storm Atronach.
+In addition to being a very powerful staff, it also sells very, very well, the staff selling much better than its ingredients do.